 - iOS — Those with recent iPhones are blessed with two things.
 First, the iPhone cameras are good, solid cameras.
 Are some of the new Google Pixel, or Samsung cameras better?
 Doesn’t matter, really, the point is that the iPhone cameras are good and have decent abilities to alter the options/settings since night-time photography at a telescope eyepiece is not your “default” setting for any common camera.
 However, they get a second benefit.
 There’s an app called Night Cap(ture).
-It exploits the benefits of the iPhone’s abilities to the max, and just about everyone who uses iPhone for night shots don’t even bother to try anything else.
-It’s the default go to app, and produces awesome results.
+It exploits the benefits of the iPhone’s abilities to the max, and just about everyone who uses the iPhone for night shots doesn’t even bother to try anything else.
+It’s the default go-to app and produces awesome results.

 Enough context, what am I doing?

 I tried webcam stuff, but it was something I pushed to the back-burner after a few tries, with the intent to focus on visual observing until I felt that I had that well-covered.
 Five years later, I don’t have it nailed, although the alignment process is fixed.
 I tried DSLR and have all the parts, just haven’t quite nailed the process and set up yet, but again, put it to the back-burner.
 The point-and-shoot option is still on my list once I nail smartphones as I would like at some point to take four images of the same thing(s) with all four just to show what I can get with a bit of practice and minimal skill.